Skip to content

 - HID: Keyboard

-- Switch 1: Wired Controller
+- NS1: Wired Controller

-- Switch 2: Wired Controller
+- NS2: Wired Controller

-- Switch 1: Wireless Pro Controller
+- NS1: Wireless Pro Controller

-- Switch 1: Left Joycon
+- NS1: Wireless Left Joycon

-- Switch 1: Right Joycon
+- NS1: Wireless Right Joycon

 The Raspberry Pi Pico W is unique in that it can support every single controller.
 However, accessing the wired controllers is more difficult as it requires more setup.